I am drooling! Here’s a list of 297 words/phrases to eliminate when writing! Guilty! Check it out! Trim it- Say what you mean!

 LIVING with Chronic Illness & Pain

-Over 40 Fashion for Women with Big-Busts, Apple-Shapes and Style!
+A Fashion Blog for Women over 40 With Big-Busts, Apple-Shapes and Style!

 Thoughts and Tales...A Lifestyle Blog with a Zing.